 The California Paid Family Leave (PFL) allows employees time off work to bond with a new child following the birth, adoption, or foster care placement of the child.
 This also includes protections for employees to take time off work to care for a seriously ill family member, such as a child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner.
 It is important to note that this statute only protects monetary benefits but does not provide job security or protection.
 However, your job may be protected through other state or federal laws.

 If you are pregnant or thinking about being pregnant, protect yourself, your family, and your job by knowing and understanding your rights and protections under both state and federal laws.
 If you believe you have been a victim of pregnancy discrimination in the workplace, it is crucial to contact an experienced employment attorney right away.
-Our team of employment attorneys at V. James DeSimone Law have in-depth knowledge and years of experience in this field.
+Our team of pregnancy discrimination attorneys at V. James DeSimone Law have in-depth knowledge and years of experience in this field.
 To schedule a consultation, you may call us today at (310) 693-5561.